Financing Available! We have financing options available for your next project. Learn more →

 Avoid guessing on sizing or placement when you are dealing with a building’s weight.
 Even minor below-grade errors often result in expensive repairs later.

-If you want certainty, schedule an on-site evaluation or request a quote from Anchored Construction & Restoration.
-For installation help, repair work, or a site visit in Knoxville and East Tennessee, call (865) 316-6933 or email Info@anchoredconstructiontn.com today.
+If you want peace of mind, schedule an on-site evaluation or quote with Anchored Construction & Restoration.
+For installation services, repairs, or a site visit in Knoxville and East Tennessee, call (865) 316-6933 or email Info@anchoredconstructiontn.com today.

 Led by Knoxville native Travis Bullington, Anchored Construction brings decades of experience and a “do it right” mindset to projects that include deck building, concrete services, landscape and hardscape work, retaining walls, outdoor kitchen design and construction, and more.